You face them every day, you are always reacting to them–positively or negatively.

 I always think if I was in one of those circumstances, I would wave a white flag and conclude God had abandoned me.

-Which is exactly why you should never let your circumstances define you.
+Which is exactly why you should never let your situation define you.

-In each of these cases, God was writing a story that was bigger than any of those circumstances.
+In each of these cases, God was writing a story that was bigger than any and all of it.

 And leaders who realize that truth manage to transcend their circumstances to move into a better tomorrow.

-Try to think of a great leader in biblical history or history as a whole whose legacy was a product of their circumstances.
+Try to think of a great leader in biblical history or history as a whole whose legacy was a product of their situation.

 That’s right.
 You can’t.

 Because none of the great leaders we admire were made by their circumstances.
-They refused to let their circumstances define them.
+They refused to let their situation define them.
 Instead, they overcame them.

 Sometimes everything’s going your way.
 Some of you are in that situation right now.
 You can’t imagine things lining up better in your favour.